aspose-total/Aspose.Total-Products/total/en/net/conversion/excel-to-word/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert EXCEL to WORD Online?</b></span>
+                          <span itemprop="name"><b>How can I convert Excel to Word Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">Online App for EXCEL conversion is integrated above.
-To start the conversion process, you can either drag and drop your EXCEL file or click inside the designated area to import the document.
-Next, click on the "Convert" button to initiate the EXCEL to WORD conversion.
-Once the process is complete, you can easily download your converted file with just one click, obtaining your desired output in the WORD format.</span>
+                          <span itemprop="text">Online App for Excel conversion is integrated above.
+To start the conversion process, you can either drag and drop your Excel file or click inside the designated area to import the document.
+Next, click on the "Convert" button to initiate the Excel to Word conversion.
+Once the process is complete, you can easily download your converted file with just one click, obtaining your desired output in the Word format.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How long does it take to convert EXCEL?</b></span>
+                          <span itemprop="name"><b>How long does it take to convert Excel?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">The speed of this online converter is fast, but it primarily relies on the size of the EXCEL file.
-If you have a small EXCEL file, it can be converted to WORD in just a few seconds.
+                          <span itemprop="text">The speed of this online converter is fast, but it primarily relies on the size of the Excel file.
+If you have a small Excel file, it can be converted to Word in just a few seconds.
 Additionally, if you've integrated the conversion code into your .NET application, the conversion process speed depends on how well you've optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert EXCEL to WORD using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert Excel to Word using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-After the EXCEL to WORD conversion process is completed, the download link for the WORD files is generated immediately.
+After the Excel to Word conversion process is completed, the download link for the Word files is generated immediately.
 We prioritize the security of your files, that's why all uploaded files are deleted after 24 hours and the download links stop working after that period.
-You can be confident that your files are safe during the conversion process, including EXCEL files.
+You can be confident that your files are safe during the conversion process, including Excel files.
 Above free app is for testing purposes, allowing you to check the result before integrating the code.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>What browser should I use to convert EXCEL?</b></span>
+                          <span itemprop="name"><b>What browser should I use to convert Excel?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">You have the flexibility to use any up-to-date web browser for online EXCEL to WORD conversion, such as Google Chrome, Firefox, Opera, Safari.
-However, if you are building a desktop application, you can seamlessly integrate Aspose.Total EXCEL Conversion API.</span>
+                          <span itemprop="text">You have the flexibility to use any up-to-date web browser for online Excel to Word conversion, such as Google Chrome, Firefox, Opera, Safari.
+However, if you are building a desktop application, you can seamlessly integrate Aspose.Total Excel Conversion API.</span>
                       </div>
                   </li>
               </ul>